tc39/proposal-pattern-matching/README.md

 ## Problem

-There are many ways to match values in the language, but there are no ways to match patterns beyond regular expressions for strings. `switch` is severely
+There are many ways to match *values* in the language, but there are no ways to match *patterns* beyond regular expressions for strings.
+However, wanting to take different actions based on patterns in a given value is a very common desire: do X if the value has a `foo` property, do `Y` if it contains three or more items, etc.

+### Current Approaches

+`switch` has the desired *structure* -- a value is given, and several possible match criteria are offered, each with a different associated action.
-limited: it may not appear in expression position; an explicit `break` is required in each `case` to avoid accidental fallthrough; scoping is ambiguous (block-scoped variables inside one `case` are available in the scope of the others, unless curly braces are used); the only comparison it can do is `===`;
+But it's severely lacking in practice: it may not appear in expression position;
+an explicit `break` is required in each `case` to avoid accidental fallthrough;
+scoping is ambiguous
+(block-scoped variables inside one `case` are available in the scope of the others, unless curly braces are used);
-etc.
+the only comparison it can do is `===`; etc.

+`if/else` has the necessary *power*
+(you can perform any comparison you like), but it's overly verbose even for common cases, requiring the author to explicitly list paths into the value's structure multiple times, once per test performed.
+It's also statement-only
+(unless the author opts for the harder-to-understand ternary syntax) and requires the value under test to be stored in a (possibly temporary) variable.

 ## Priorities for a solution